TAFMEDS

 1. Underestimating the Ethics Section

-With 36% of the exam focused on professional conduct, this is where exams are passed or failed.
+With 15% of the exam focused on ethics (Section F), this section covers critical professional responsibilities.
 Common ethics topics include:

 2. Studying Recognition Instead of Recall